hacker3983/cppprojects/math_lexer/README.md

 ```

 # Todo
-Mathematical operators - make it better
+Symbols problem - Make it identify symbols when trying to find invalid tokens